-7. Child on child abuse
+7. Peer on peer abuse [JK22]

 All members of staff recognise that children, young people and vulnerable adults can abuse their peers.
-Child on child abuse can take many forms, including (but not limited to) bullying, cyberbullying, gender-based abuse, hazing (initiation type violence), sexually harmful behaviour and violence and YPSI (youth produced sexual imagery).
+Peer on peer abuse can take many forms, including (but not limited to) bullying, cyberbullying, gender-based abuse, hazing (initiation type violence), sexually harmful behaviour and violence and 'sexting'.
+[JK23]

 Coin Street believes that abuse is abuse and it will never be tolerated, dismissed, minimised, or passed off as "banter" or "part of growing up".
-Any incidents of child on child abuse will be managed in the same way as any other child protection concern and will follow the same procedures, in accordance with Safeguarding Children Board procedures.
+Any incidents of peer on peer abuse will be managed in the same way as any other child protection concern and will follow the same procedures, in accordance with Safeguarding Children Board procedures.
+[JK24]

-Coin Street is aware of the potential gender issues that can be prevalent when dealing with child on child abuse including but not limited to, being sexually touched/assaulted or being subject to initiation/hazing type violence.
+Coin Street is aware of the potential gender issues that can be prevalent when dealing with peer on peer abuse including but not limited to, being sexually touched/assaulted or being subject to initiation/hazing type violence.

-Children who have been experienced child on child abuse will be supported by:
+Pupils[JK25] who have been experienced peer on peer abuse will be supported by:

-- Offering them an immediate opportunity to discuss the experience with a member of staff of their choice - Being advised to keep a record of concerns as evidence and discussions regarding how to respond to concerns and build resilience, if appropriate. - Providing reassurance and continuous support - Working with the wider community and local/national organisations to provide further or specialist advice and guidance
+- Offering them an immediate opportunity to discuss the experience with a member of staff of their choice - Being advised to keep a record of concerns as evidence and discussions regarding how to respond to concerns and build resilience, if appropriate. - Providing reassurance and continuous support - Working with the wider community and local/national organisations to provide further or specialist advice and guidance change

-Children who are alleged to have abused other children will be helped by:
+Pupils who are alleged to have abused other pupils will be helped by: [JK26]

-- Discussing what happened, establishing the specific concern and the need for behaviour to change - Informing parents/carers to help change the attitude and behaviour of the child - Providing appropriate education and support - Taking appropriate disciplinary action. - Speaking with police or other local services (such as early help or children's specialist services) as appropriate parent or carer can be arranged.
-If this cannot be arranged, then the Lambeth duty social worker should be called on 020 7926 5555 (for activities at the Coin Street Neighbourhood Centre) or the Southwark duty social worker on 020 7525 5000 (for activities at the Colombo Centre).
+• Discussing what happened, establishing the specific concern and the need for behaviour to

+- Informing parents/carers to help change the attitude and behaviour of the child - Providing appropriate education and support - Taking appropriate disciplinary action. - Speaking with police or other local services (such as early help or children's specialist services) as appropriate